“Without the right tools, little is possible. With the right ones, everything is.”

 While concepts are simple (they usually are), the implementation can feel quite a bit more complex and requires unbelievable focus and massive hard work (as it usually does).

-The reason most who want a successful blog either never have one or it never goes anywhere, is either because they never started or they never knew the right steps to take.
+The reason that most people who want a successful blog end up never having one or it never goes anywhere, is either because they never started or they never knew the right steps to take.
 Nor did they have the confidence to take them.

-Massive confidence (and dedication) seem to magically appear when you know the path you are following is one that’s proven to work.
+Massive confidence (and dedication) seem to magically appear when you know the path you are following is one that’s proven to work – an you have a like-mind supportive community who’s got your back.

 We need a detailed process for building a blog that matters